Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Walking out of the store holding a cup of hot chocolate and learning about Alain Duccase, I realised: this man spent decades learning how to listen.

 Not to critics, or the market, although I am sure that influenced him along the way.
 But more importantly, he listened to the earth.
 To the seasons.
-To the hands of his suppliers who grew things and made things.
+To the hands of his suppliers and growers.
 He listened to his grandmother’s kitchen and his grandfather’s patience, and he built an entire empire on what they taught him.

-This philosophy of patience and striping back to simplicity in life is a journey I find myself on.
+This philosophy of patience and stripping life back to simplicity is a journey I find myself on.
 Turning away from consumerism.
-Buying less, but for where I do indulge, looking for quality.
-Valuing craftmanship.
+Buying less, but when I do indulge, I look for quality.
+Valuing craftsmanship.

 I recently wrote a blog about Borough Market and included Le Chocolat: Alain Ducasse as a highlight.
 But I felt it needed the backstory to bring the chocolate to life.
 Next time you visit Borough Market, don’t miss the chance to treat yourself or someone else.